swider55/shop-opening-time/README.md

-This program registers connection from clients and later, on schedule time in scheduleChecker.js, checks if every client gave know about self If not, scheduleChecker.js sends SMS
+This program registers connection from clients and later, on schedule time in scheduleChecker.js, checks if every client gave know about self.
+If not, scheduleChecker.js sends SMS

 ## ON SERVER SIDE